Assignments: 16 original photos in 8 categories

 Display 16 original photos on your web site, taken by you during this semester, at least one each in the following categories:

-- People around campus — Possibly use SP on your digital camera.
+- People around campus, moving in for fall semester — Possibly use SP on your digital camera.

 - Portrait of a person — Use portrait setting on your digital camera.
 Extra credit: Use controlled lighting with one of the light kits.